CodeforAustralia/njc-blog/docs/18f-method-cards.md

 ## Decide Stage
 ### Mental modelling
-A simple reference model that correlates existing and potential infterfaces with user behaviours.
+A simple reference model that correlates existing and potential interfaces with user behaviours.

 To help designers anticipate how design decisions might facilitate future behaviours.